Skip to main content

 What happens after capture

-Every voice note and photo syncs to your desktop workspace via WebSocket — no manual upload needed.
-Once there, it’s fully searchable, editable, and available to Bird for summarisation and retrieval.
+Every capture is held safely on your device the moment you make it, so a dropped connection or an accidental refresh won’t lose it.
+Once saved, it syncs to your desktop workspace in real time — no manual upload — and is fully searchable, editable, and available to Bird for summarisation and retrieval.